Sunday, April 30, 2006

 My experimental companion planting in the onion plot is, so far, a semi-success.

 Back on April 1st, I planted five rows of onion sets in one of my 4' x 8' raised beds.
 Between the onion rows, I sowed three kinds of beet seeds and two kinds of lettuce seeds.
 Usually I simply mulch the entire plot with grass clippings once the onions have poked up.
-The idea behind this experiment was that the companion plantings would create shade that would keep weeds from growing between the rows.
-They would also provide crops in otherwise unused space.
-(Click here to read the original onion planting post.)

 Great in theory, but not so great in reality.
 I think part of this was my fault, though.
 Okay, the Bull's Blood beet seedlings have come up nicely, and, as you can see in the above photo, they are doing a good job at blocking out the weeds.
 I think if I mulch around them and the onions with grass clippings right now, we should be able to stay weed free until harvest.